marisademeglio/docssite/README.md

 ### `versions.json`

-List all versions to date.
+Array of all versions to date.

 ## Marking if a page is not current and listing current and previous versions